GreenPower Motor (GP)

 AI Analysis | Feedback

-Chief Financial Officer & Secretary
+Michael Sieffert, Chief Financial Officer and Corporate Secretary

-President & Director
+Brendan Riley, President and Director

-Brendan Riley has served as GreenPower's President since October 2016 and was appointed to the Board of Directors in July 2019.
-Before joining GreenPower, Mr. Riley was the North American Vice President of Fleet Sales for BYD Motors from October 2012 to October 2016, where he was responsible for strategy, tactics, support, and training for selling all-electric buses, trucks, cars, and material handling equipment.
-He was the first employee of BYD Motors and was instrumental in building business units from the ground up, as well as negotiating the purchase and setup of two manufacturing facilities for BYD in California.
-During his tenure at BYD, he secured the largest privately funded electric bus contract in North America two years in a row.
-Mr. Riley also served as VP of Sales and Marketing at PTB Sales, Inc. from April 1997 to October 2012.
-He has experience in high-tech manufacturing, including the aerospace and semiconductor sectors.
+Brendan Riley has served as GreenPower's President since October 2016 and was appointed as a Director of the Company in July 2019.
+He has been instrumental in overseeing GreenPower's growth plans and executing its operating strategy.
+Before joining GreenPower, Mr. Riley was the North American Vice President of Fleet Sales for BYD Motors, where he was responsible for the strategy, tactics, support, and training for selling all-electric buses, trucks, cars, and material handling equipment.
+He also oversaw the launch of numerous commercial EV products and the delivery of hundreds of various types of EVs.
+He was also instrumental in negotiating the purchase and setup of two manufacturing facilities for BYD in California.

-Vice President of School Bus, Contracts and Grants
+Michael Perez, Vice President of School Bus, Contracts and Grants

 AI Analysis | Feedback